kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 background, so one can
 draw multiple bitmaps on top of another to combine more complicated graphics.
 The file name must be
 specified with BITMAP.
-The file is searched for in the bitmappath.
+The file is searched for in the bitmap path.

 <img src="images/BITMAP.png">